Circuits of the Automobile Electrical System

 When the driver turns on the ignition switch the current flows from the battery through the ammeter.
 The ammeter is the indicator of the charger.
 The current then flows to the ignition coil.
 The ignition coil is used in the automobile as a step-up generator to step up the current voltage from the primary windings to the secondary windings.

 The ignition coil sends the current to the condenser and the condenser.
-From the ignition coil, the current goes to the distributor and here the ignition circuit comes into play.
+From the ignition coil, the current goes to the distributor also and here the ignition circuit comes into play.
 The distributor then distributes the current to the spark plugs according to the ignition timing.

 For starting the engine the battery directly sends the current to the starting or cranking motor.
 When the starting switch is on the the cranking motor then produces the high voltage and starts the engine by creating a force into the crankshaft.
-The other circuits include the lighting circuit, accessory circuit, instrumentation circuit, heating and cooling circuit, and power distribution circuit.
+The other circuits are including the lighting circuit, accessory circuit, instrumentation circuit, heating and cooling circuit, and power distribution circuit.

 Conclusion